 Hello and Welcome,

 I’m thrilled to have this wonderful opportunity to teach third grade at Goshen Center School.
-This will be my third year teaching at GCS and my second year teaching third grade.
+This will be my fourth year teaching at GCS and my third year teaching third grade.
 I taught Kindergarten for 9 years in the Bridgeport Public Schools and, prior to that, I taught preschool for 2 years at a private school in Stamford.
 I took time off from teaching when my daughter was born in 2012 and substituted regularly here in Region 6.
 I have my BA in Humanities from Providence College and my MA in Elementary Education from Sacred Heart University.
 I also hold an 092 Administrative and Supervision certificate from SHU.

 I live right here in Goshen with all of you and I have three kids, all of whom attend GCS.
-Henry is eight and in third grade.
-Eloise is six and is in first grade and Clara who started pre-school this year, is three.
+Henry is nine and in fourth grade.
+Eloise is seven and is in second grade and Clara is four and going to pre school for the second time.
 You can see their smiling, swinging and sugar-filled faces if you keep reading!

 Back in the 1980's, I attended GCS as a student.
 I was so shy at this age, I don’t think I ever raised my hand to answer a question.
 I definitely spent a lot of time staring down at my pencil hoping my teacher didn’t notice me.
 Luckily, I’m not that shy anymore but it helped me be an observant person – one who understands that every child is unique (and that there may be a reason for staring at a pencil instead of the teacher!)

 Every child has something he or she needs to develop and something he or she has to offer.
 First and foremost, I want to make sure each of my students is comfortable and happy in school.
 Developing confidence, both socially and academically, is the cornerstone for success.